octopus-digital-strategy/wp-barebones-plugin/README.md

-#Bare Bones WordPress Plugin
+#WordPress Bare Bones Plugin
+##Focus on meaningful code.

-This project helps you build a WordPress plugin faster.
+This project helps you build WordPress plugins faster.

-Some elemental tasks have been pre-configured so you can get down to coding.
+Common tasks such as script and styles enqueues are pre-coded.
+The plugin also loads the plugin text domain, so you can focus on what's important.

 **This Bare Bones uses [Composer](http://getcomposer.org) to handle PSR-4 autoloading.**